 - To meet a particular urgent need

-Click below for more information on the CDBG program and process for requesting funds
+Click below for more information on the CDBG program and the process for requesting funds.

-Some of the programs/projects that have been funded by CDBG include:
+Some of the programs and projects that have been funded by CDBG include:

 - McDonald Hughes Community Center